epmd-edp/jenkins-operator/documentation/gitlab-integration.md

 7. After the steps above are performed, the new custom job-provision will be available in Advanced CI Settings during the application creation.

    ![job-provision](../readme-resource/AC_job-provisioner_field.png "job-provision")

+*Note: Using the GitLab integration, a webhook is automatically created.
+After the removal of the application, the webhook stops working but not deleted.
+If necessary, it must be deleted manually.*

 ### Related Articles